erilu/pubmed-abstract-compiler/README.md

         abstract_writer.writerow(split_abstract)
 ```

-Examining the resulting csv file, we notice that some abstracts are missing information.
-Some lack author information, and some lack the abstract text entirely.
-Since we are interested in abstracts with complete information, we should segregate the incomplete abstracts from the complete ones.
+Examining the resulting csv file, we notice that some abstracts are missing pieces of information.
+Some lack the author information, and some lack the abstract text entirely.
+We are only interested in abstracts with complete information, we should segregate the incomplete abstracts into a separate file.
 To do this, we can just include a simple if/else clause and write to two files.
-The code below should do so:
+The code below should do so, in which the incomplete abstracts will be written to a file called `partial_abstracts.csv`.

 ```python